getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/index.md

 ### Linking

-Since our SDK also supports native crashes we need to link the SDK to your native projects.
+Since our SDK also supports native crashes, we need to link the SDK to your native projects.

 Above `react-native >= 0.60` you need to do: